OWLcracker/big-data/README.md

 main components: **Apache Superset**, **Apache Spark Cluster**, **Jupyter Server**, **Thrift Server**.

 **Apache Superset** is a data exploration and visualization web application.
 It is used to visualize the data processed by Spark.
-If data is required for a visualization, a SQL-Query is sent to the Thrift Server.
+If data is required for a visualization, an SQL query is sent to the Thrift Server.

-**Apache Spark** is a distributed processing framework.
-It is used to process the data from the GDELT dataset.
+**Apache Spark** is a distributed data processing framework.
+It is used to pre-process the data from the GDELT dataset, keep the result cached and process the SQL queries, which are sent by Superset.
-Spark runs distributed in multiple containers with different roles.
+Spark runs distributed in multiple docker containers with different roles.
 The **Spark Driver** is the main coordinator of the application.
 It is responsible for scheduling the Jobs and catering to the requests from Superset.
-The **Spark Master** is the main cluster coordinator of the worker nodes in the standalone deployment mode.
+The **Spark Master** coordinates the allocation of resources in the cluster as cluster manager in standalone deployment mode.
 The **Spark Worker** is a node in the cluster that can run tasks and keep data in memory or disk storage across them.
-Both the Master and the Worker work in tandem with the driver to run tasks.
+In the architecture of this project 3 Workers are running in different containers.

 **Thrift Server** is a server that enables JDBC/ODBC clients to execute SQL queries against Apache Spark.
 In this case, the Thrift Server is used to enable Superset to access the data in Spark.
-If a SQL-Query is sent to the Thrift Server, a new Spark job will be triggered.
+If an SQL query is sent to the Thrift Server, a new Spark job will be triggered.
 The Spark job will then retrieve the data from the cache and process it according to the SQL-Statement.
-The processed data will then be returned to the Thrift Server and then to Superset.
+The processed data is returned to the Thrift Server, which sends a response to Superset.

 **Jupyter Server** is a web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 It is used to run the application code of the project.
 The application code is